Indiana Child Car Accident Injury Lawyer

 - Do not accept a settlement offer without consulting a lawyer.

-Contact an Experienced Indiana Child Injury Lawyer for Help with Your Claim
+Contact an Experienced Indiana Child Car Accident Injury Lawyer for Help with Your Claim

 If your child was injured in a car accident, the Indiana child injury lawyer, Merry Fountain from Fountain Law Firm, P.C. is here to help.
 Merry can evaluate your case and recommend the best course of action to protect your child’s interests and pursue the maximum compensation available.
 Contact us today for a free case evaluation with a compassionate Indiana child injury lawyer.